 If you know you're a verified MCPA member, just click the "sign in" button at the bottom of the page.
 If that doesn't work when you click on one of these member-only tabs and you encounter a log-in screen for those with @milcyber.org accounts, you will also see an option to log-in with a non-milcyber.org account (at the bottom left of the screen).
 Another method to ensure a smooth transition into these member-only areas is to log in to your account before accessing such areas.
 If these options still do not work, it is possible that your membership application has not yet been approved, or you do not have access to the specific resource.
 Please contact your local MCPA leadership or the support team to remedy this if it has been longer than 2 week since applying.

 How do you secure my personal information?

 The data collected as part of the application process is maintained behind the Google infrastructure that we leverage.
-The MCPA limits access to your information to only those that have a need to know and appropriate background in managing sensitive information.
+The MCPA limits access to your information to those that have a need to know and appropriate background in managing sensitive information, with exceptions considered on a case by case basis in accordance with our policies.
 We maintain a general policy of least privilege and access.

 I'm a coach for high school and college cyber defense teams.
 How can students participate in the MCPA?

 If eligible for free membership (like those student that are also employees of the government, like cadets at the United States Military Academy), they are welcomed to join as full members.
 If eligible for membership, but do not have any status with the government, they are welcomed to apply for full membership as well, but their membership fee needs to be paid before their application is approved.
 Regardless, participation in MCPA supported activities (including receipt of MCPA recognition items) does NOT require membership (unless specifically stated).

 I'm a parent of a high schooler that would like to participate in a STEM activity that MCPA supports.
 Are you going to recruit my child in to the military?
 What is your STEM outreach program?